Holo-Host/holo-envoy-legacy/README.md

 	npm run init

 These steps only need to be run once.
-However, you may run `init` as often as you like to start with a fresh Conductor state.
+However, you may run this script as often as you like to start with a fresh Conductor state.
+The script will also completely wipe out the conductor storage from previous Envoy setups, so this is an important step to ensure stale data is not hanging around.

 ## Running tests

+Run the whole test suite with:

+    npm test

 ### Unit tests:

-Just:
+To run only unit tests:

+    npm run test:unit

+Or with full output, including colors (useful for diagnosing test failures):

-	npm run test
+    npm run test:unit:raw

 ### Integration tests:

 Integration tests use the real holochain stack to run.
 You'll need to have `holochain` and `hc` installed and on your PATH.
 To run, just:

-	npm run integration
+    npm run test:integration

 The storage for each test will be run in a new dynamically generated temp directory.
 Also, a keybundle just for testing will be created the first time you run this script, and from that point on the same keybundle will be used for subsequent tests.

 ## Usage

-To start a conductor using the config generated by `init`, you may run:
+To start a conductor using the config generated by `init`, a convenience script is included:

 	npm run conductor

-In the future, the Envoy may spawn a conductor on its own, but for development it's helpful to run this as a separate process to get the full log output.
+It's not necessary to run this script to start the conductor.
+As long as a properly configured conductor is running, using a config similar to one generated by `npm run init`, Envoy will connect to it and it will Just Work.

 Finally, to run the Envoy itself, you can run: